tomer8007/chromium-ipc-sniffer/README.md

 ## FAQ

+### I don't see many mojo method calls packets.
+Why is that?
+Starting from Chrome v112, [ipcz](https://docs.google.com/document/d/1i49DF2af4JDspE1fTXuPrUvChQcqDChdHH6nx4xiyoY/edit?resourcekey=0-t_viq9NAbGb5kr_ni9scTA) is used as the underlying transport instead of Mojo Core.
+Unfortunately in this mode a lot of the interesting messages are going through shared memory and not named pipes, which means this tool will not see.

+You can force Chrome to use Mojo Core again by running it with these arguments:
+`chrome.exe --disable-features=MojoIpcz`

 ### What is `tdevmonc.sys`?
 `tdevmonc.sys` (or [Tibbo](https://tibbo.com/) Device Monitor) is a third-party kernel-mode driver that is used to capture the Named Pipe traffic.
 The reason to include it is to avoid the need to enable test signing or to tamper with chrome processes.